manual63/AngularJS-Foundation-Boilerplate/README.md

-# AngularJS-Foundation-Boilerplate
+# AngularJS Foundation Boilerplate
-A starting point for an AngularJS framework using Foundation
+A starting point for AngularJS framework using Foundation